hsyen23/cmake_quickstart/Lesson 9/README.md

 # Brief introduction
-The situation here is that our program needs to use function of myLibrary2(a library) in the myLibrary2 package.
+The situation here is that our program needs to use function from myLibrary2(a library) from myLibrary2 package.

 However, the library(myLibrary2) is built upon another package(myLibrary).

-Then, we say myLibrary is one of the dependencies of myLibrary2.
+In this case, we say myLibrary is one of the dependencies of myLibrary2.

-That is why we need to specify find_dependency(), otherwise functions from myLibrary2 are not complete (miss parts from myLibrary).
+That is why we need to specify `find_dependency()`, otherwise functions from myLibrary2 are not complete (miss parts from myLibrary).

+`find_dependency()` is just a wrapper around `find_package()` with better informative diagnostic message.

 # CMakeLists.txt